Where do I place moth traps to get rid of moths?

 As Miles David said, "Time isn’t the main thing.
 It’s the only thing."
 You must allow adequate time for your traps to be effective.

-For pantry moths, or Plodia interpunctella, we recommend at least 10 days to allow the powerful pheromones to lure in the male moths and begin to see results.
-Quite often, the moths begin to swarm around the traps as soon as the adhesive paper is taken off, but results may vary according to time-of-year, airflow within your home, time-frame in regards to the reproductive cycle of the moths, and placement of the traps.
+For pantry moths, we recommend at least 10 days to allow the powerful pheromones to lure in the male moths and begin to see results.
+Quite often, the moths begin to swarm around the traps as soon as the adhesive paper is taken off, but results may vary according to time-of-year, airflow within your home, time-frame in regards to the reproductive cycle of the moths and placement of the traps.

-For clothing moths, also known as the common clothing moth or Tineola bisselliella, we recommend at least 25 days, as clothing moths are quite shy and will not readily leave the comfort of their keratin.
+For clothing moths, we recommend at least 25 days, as clothing moths are quite shy and will not readily leave the comfort of their keratin.
 If you don’t catch any moths within the first several days, don’t feel disheartened.
 If you have clothing moths, they will find the traps.

 Can I move the traps from their original location?

-If after several days of having placed the traps you witness moths in other locations or are not catching many moths, I encourage you to change the location of your traps.
+If after several days of witnessing moths in other locations or not catching many moths, I encourage you to change the location of your traps.
 Find that “sweet spot.”
 Due to varying airflow in a home, changing the location of your traps may help maximize trapping efficiency.

 How often do I need to change out my traps?